 Affiliate marketing is a hard business to grow.
 You rely on others to increase your profits.
 Coupling this business model with an ecommerce store can equal higher returns, better brand equity, and faster business growth.

 If you’re skeptical about whether or not dropshipping is for you, test it.
-Slowly introduce dropshipped goods to your audience by choosing relevant products with high reviews and order volume for best results.
+Slowly introduce dropshipped goods to your audience by choosing relevant products with high reviews and then follow our dropshipping tips for best results.

 And the Winner is: Dropshipping